GALACTICNUCLEUS: A high angular resolution $JHK_s$ imaging survey of the Galactic Centre. I. Methodology, performance, and near-infrared extinction towards the Galactic Centre: Determination of the extinction curve

 \subsubsection{Fixed extinction}

 A Kurucz model with a temperature of 30000\,K and solar metallicity was taken to compute $\alpha_{JHK_s}$.
 We used the mean value obtained above and presented in Fig. \ref{young_stars} (left panel).
 The result is shown in Fig. \ref{young_stars} (right panel).
-The systematic uncertainty dominates the error and was computed using MC simulations considering the uncertainties in the ZP calibration of all three bands, the effective wavelength and the intrinsic color of $J-H$ and $H-K_s$.
-The final value was $\alpha_{JHK_s} = 2.19\pm 0.12$, which is consistent with the values determined by the other methods.
+The systematic uncertainty dominates the error and was computed using MC simulations considering the uncertainties in the ZP calibration of all three bands, the effective wavelength, and the intrinsic colour of $J-H$ and $H-K_s$.
+The final value was $\alpha_{JHK_s} = 2.19\pm 0.13$, which is consistent with the values determined by the other methods.